 Here is the Process Diagram or Flowsheet for a Pompano Plant It's a generic model which could be used for any Finfish as well as for Grow-out in containers other than Sea Cages.
-Due to time constraints, the "Sanitation" Department which would have run across the bottom of the Flowsheet was omitted.
+Due to time constraints, I was forced to omit the "Sanitation" Department which would have run across the bottom of the Flowsheet.

-The Diagram is color-coded with green representing "Fry Production", Blue representing "Grow-out", and Gold "Packing".
+I've color-coded the Diagram with green representing "fry Production", Blue representing "Grow-out", and Gold "Packing".